yt-project/yt/doc/source/visualizing/plots.rst

 move away from the defaults.
 See **constrained norms** and **arbitrary norm** hereafter.

+.. note:: defaults can be configured on a per-field basis, see :ref:`per-field-plotconfig`

 **Constrained norms**

 The norm properties can be constrained via two methods